Disabled Facilities Grants

 - an owner occupier or tenant who has a disabled person living in your home - either an adult or child

 (a child is classed as a person under 20 who qualifies for Child Benefit)

 - a landlord, on behalf of a disabled tenant

-The equipment and adaptations service will inform you how you can apply for the grant.
+Our equipment and adaptations service will tell you how you can apply for the grant.

 You're not eligible to apply for the grant if you're a Berneslai Homes tenant.
 Find out about applying for minor or major adaptations to Berneslai Homes properties.

-If after your assessment the occupational therapist indicates your adaptation needs to be dealt with straight away, we aim to contact you within five working days of receiving the referral.
+After your assessment, if the occupational therapist indicates your adaptation needs to be dealt with straight away, we aim to contact you within five working days of receiving the referral.

 Some adaptations, such as stair lifts, are fast-tracked.
 We'll aim to contact you within four weeks of receiving a fast-track referral.